Ika Mirin Age: A Classic Japanese Squid Cracker

 Ika Mirin (いかみりん)

-Ika Mirin has been loved through generations in Japan and now is widely enjoyed as an afternoon snack with green tea.
+The Ika Mirin cracker has long been a favorite in Japan, now widely enjoyed as an afternoon snack with green tea.

-So today, a number of food companies are producing and selling it by the name of Ika Mirin, or Ika Mirin Age, or Ika Mirin Senbei, but I’m not sure who first made it.
+So today, several food companies are producing and selling it by the name of Ika Mirin or Ika Mirin Age or Ika Mirin Senbei, but I’m not sure who first made it.

-Featuring the gentle sweet taste of mirin, Ika Mirin Senbei is nicely crispy.
+Featuring a gentle, sweet taste from mirin, Ika Mirin Senbei is pleasantly crispy.
 Unlike ordinary Senbei, the soy sauce seasoning for these crackers isn’t overpowering, almost hidden under the intensity of mirin.

-Lastly, let’s see the specific ingredients in the Ika Mirin Age, Based on the label on the back of the package, the snack consists of potato starch, soy sauce, sugar, dextrin, mirin, starch syrup, fermented seasoning, bonito extract, pork extract, shrimps, squid, vegetable oil, salt, sesame, Aosa seaweed, protein hydrolysate, dried mackerel, powdered scallop extract, and red chili pepper.
+Lastly, let’s see the specific ingredients used in the Ika Mirin Age.
+Based on the label on the back of the package, the snack consists of

-Ika Mirin Senbei is a casual snack that can be bought in many supermarkets and convenience stores around the country and only costs 100 yen (about 1 USD) or so per bag (50 grams).
+Ika Mirin Senbei is a casual snack available at many supermarkets and convenience stores in Japan and only costs 100 yen or so per bag (50 grams).